 If you opt for center eye focus, choose a pair with one adjustable eyepiece to compensate for the difference in visual acuity between your eyes.
 Fast-, auto- and perma-focus features allow binoculars to remain in focus, or to stay focused from a particular point-say 40'-to infinity, once set.
 This allows you to pass the same binocular from crew member to crew member without having to refocus.
 They are recommended for people with corrected vision.
 If your eyes have different prescriptions, you may not be able to get a clear image.

-Some binoculars, such as Fujinon's Techno Stabi 14 x 40, incorporate Image Stabilization technology.
+Some binoculars incorporate Image Stabilization technology.
 These binoculars have internal sensors that detect any vibration or motion and make the necessary corrections.
 The result is smooth and seamless, allowing rapid scanning both horizontally and vertically without lags.
 But binoculars with bearing compasses may not be as accurate with a stabilization feature because the sighting aren’t precisely real time.

 Rubber armor provides a sure grip when wet, and better skid resistance when lying on deck.
-The rubber protects against shock and other onboard abuses, so these models don't need cases or covers, and require less pampering.
+The rubber helps to protect against shock and other onboard abuses.

 To prevent oxidation and fogging, some manufacturers replace the oxygen in the body with dry nitrogen to reduce the possibility of interior corrosion.
 They're then sealed with secure, internal O-rings to ensure waterproofness.
 To be labeled waterproof, a binocular must be able to withstand submersion at a set depth for a specified time period, usually 16' for five minutes.